zzamir102/CS100_FINAL_PROJECT/README.md

 ![](images/New_Project_Diagram.png)
 ### Class Diagram Description
 * The above diagram depicts our classes organized in the Abstract Factory Pattern and the Strategy Pattern.
+* The Character class is an interface for the three different type of characters we are creating.
+The Character class provides all necessary getters and setters, so that the subclasses can be simply a constructor with certain values for damage, health, etc.
+* The Ability class is an interface for the abilities that the characters will possess respectively.
+The the subclasses of the Ability class will have a virtual function that will implement a strategy pattern.
+This will allow the player of the RPG to have a variety of choices when it comes to their abilities.
+The multiple boxes below the MageAbility, KnightAbility, and ArcherAbility classes represent the creation of different strategies for each type of ability.
-* The AbstractFactory class is the super class for the EnemyFactory and CharacterFactory.
-The EnemyFactory class and CharacterFactory class create the classes named Enemy and Character.
-The EnemyFactory is the interface for the different type of ememies that we are going to create in our RPG.
-As of now, the Human class and the Demon class inherit from the Enemy interface.
-Furthermore, the Mage, Knight, and Archer classes inherit from the Character class.
+* The Enemy class is a seperate class that the client code mainly uses.
+This class is the interface for the different type of enemies that the player must battle against in the RPG.
+The Human and Demon class inherent from the Enemy class, so that repetition can be avoided and different types of enemies can be created.
-* The AbilityStrategy class is the interface for the different abilities that our characters are going to have.
-The multiple boxes that overlap illustrate the unknown amount of abilites we are going to add to each character.
-Moreover, the Character class is the context for the AbilityStrategy class.

- > ## Phase III
- > You will need to schedule a check-in with the TA (during lab hours or office hours).
-Your entire team must be present.
- > * Before the meeting you should perform a sprint plan like you did in Phase II
- > * In the meeting with your TA you will discuss:
- >   - How effective your last sprint was (each member should talk about what they did)
- >   - Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
- >   - Any bugs you've identified and created issues for during the sprint.
-Do you plan on fixing them in the next sprint or are they lower priority?
- >   - What tasks you are planning for this next sprint.
+* The AbstractFactory class is the interface for the following classes: MageFactory, ArcherFactory, and KnightFactory.
+The three different factories create three families of characters.
+For example, the MageFactory's job is to create a Mage object and a MageAbility object.
+This same procedure is done with the ArcherFactory class and the KnightFactory class.
+The client code uses this factory to simplify the creation of different characters at runtime.

  > ## Final deliverable
  > All group members will give a demo to the TA during lab time.
 The TA will check the demo and the project GitHub repository and ask a few questions to all the team members.